bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-That\'s it, that\'s all the documentation we\'re going to go through.
+That&apos;s it, that&apos;s all the documentation we&apos;re going to go through.
-Let\'s go back to one of the pages we\'ve been using in this class earlier so you can see how I implemented it.
-Let\'s start off by looking at my folder structure.
-I still have my css folder, my images folder, my js folder, but I\'ve added a new file called **lightbox.html**.
-It\'s just a kind of shortened version of the neighborhood.html, so we won\'t worry about it too much.
+Let&apos;s go back to one of the pages we&apos;ve been using in this class earlier so you can see how I implemented it.
+Let&apos;s start off by looking at my folder structure.
+I still have my css folder, my images folder, my js folder, but I&apos;ve added a new file called **lightbox.html**.
+It&apos;s just a kind of shortened version of the neighborhood.html, so we won&apos;t worry about it too much.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 246.
 (146) ~~~~~~~~~~~~~~~~~~-->